victor15dunira/RandomFoodGen-New-/README (2)/RandomFoodGenerator 06eda113b9d94d4380b79c389a61d788.md

 ### Terraform

 The use of Terraform was implemented in order to provide exposure to a high level descriptive programming language.
 Terraform was used to describe and manage infrastructure.
-As shown in the image below the four services were spilt into individual modules, each responsible for create Azure Web Service Applications, the main script consisted of the creation of a resource to house all the services and an application service plan, which configured the same cloud instances for each application within the plan.
+As shown in the image below the four services were spilt into individual modules, each responsible for creating Azure Web Service Applications, the main script consisted of the creation of a resource to house all the services and an application service plan, which configured the same cloud instances for each application within the plan.

 ![RandomFoodGenerator%2006eda113b9d94d4380b79c389a61d788/Untitled%208.png](RandomFoodGenerator%2006eda113b9d94d4380b79c389a61d788/Untitled%208.png)